top of page

 Many Ways Up the Mountain: Implementing a Multiple Track Healing to Wellness Court (PowerPoint PDF)

-Room Location: Phoenix Ballroom C
+Room Location: Phoenix Ballroom AB, 3rd level

 • Gina Smith, Senior Program Manager, Community Justice, Training and Technical Assistance, Center for Justice Innovation